privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 ......

 With **export** single or multiple tokens can be exported as csv or pskc.

-Please note that without a previous selection of a certain token, all found tokens will be exported.

 Export is only possible with HOTP and TOTP token.